 After spending a week in the relatively modern town of Chibayish, we drove further west to the town of Hamar, to be able to visit more unspoiled areas of the marshland.
 In Hamar, we went to the police station to get permission to rent a boat and a man to punt it into the marshes.
 As always, no matter where and for what purpose you have come, sweet, strong tea was served in small glasses.
 There was no hurry.
 The officers scrutinized our passports and carefully noted our names in a large book – in Arabic script.
 Arne’s surname, Christoffersen, was indeed troublesome to them.
 When they learned that we would like to visit the marshes, they instructed us to talk to the mudir, the town mayor, who was also the head of the police force.

 We met the mudir at dusk, a small, corpulent man, wearing a Western suit, and sporting a thin moustache.
-He greets us somewhat formally, and of course he wants know all the facts that we already presented to the police officers earlier in the day.
-But, as it turned out, he was a really nice person, who assured us that it was no problem for us to rent a canoe to visit the marshes.
+He greeted us somewhat formally and, of course, wanted to know all the facts that we had already presented to the police officers earlier in the day.
+However, as it turned out, he was a really nice person, who assured us that it was no problem for us to rent a canoe to visit the marshes.
 He invited us for dinner in his house, and when we asked for permission to sleep in our car, he instructed us to park for the night in front of the police station, as he didn’t want anything to happen to us.

-Read more about our adventures in Iraq, see Travel episodes – Iraq 1973: The hospitable mudir, and Dust storm and sheep’s head.
+On the pages Travel episodes – Iraq 1973: The hospitable mudir, and Dust storm and sheep’s head, you may read more about our adventures in Iraq.

 One day, we were invited to the house of a village leader, named Muhammed, where we spent three weeks.
 He was indeed a character, causing many unusual or grotesque incidents to occur during our stay, which you may read more about elsewhere, see Travel episodes – Iran 1973: In the mountains of Luristan.